Single-origin tea, direct from the village.

 Quieter now.
 The honeysuckle herbal note stays, but the cooling edge fades.
 Honey sweetness moves forward, the woody spice pulls back.
 This is where the tea stops performing and just sits with you.

-Who grew this tea
+Who grows this tea

 Perfect moments for this tea